naps62/naps62.github.io/content/posts/2020-07-27-knowledge-base/index.md

 knowledge.

-Now, and after a few iterations, I'm moving that to a more Unix-oriented approach, which I'm presenting here
+Now, and after a few iterations, I'm moving that to a more Unix-oriented approach, which I'm presenting here.

 **TL;DR: I built my own terminal-based Zettelkasten system.
-Checkout the Readme and source code [at Github][zk]**
+Checkout the Readme and source code [at Github][zk].**

 ## My sources

 I'm both the worst person at note taking, and the kind of person that needs note-taking the most.
-My memory sucks, but so does my caligraphy
+My memory sucks, but so does my caligraphy.

 Like most other people, I consume information from several different sources.
 Here's a few: